Skip to contents

 • all remaining objectives are imposed through \(\varepsilon\)-constraints.

-By solving the problem repeatedly for different epsilon levels, the method generates a set of efficient trade-off solutions.
+By solving the problem repeatedly for different epsilon levels, the method generates a set of trade-off solutions.

 Atomic objectives requirement